 Hi!
 I'm Marnie Lyn Adams, a native Oklahoman living in urban Maryland.
 Our daughters are grown; now I ride herd on the furry family: our border collie, Oakley, and our pastel calico, Kona—who is the boss of us all.

 In the most recent past, I served as Newsletter Editor, Website Admin, and Blog Coordinator at Happy To Create (now, sadly, closed).
 Previous to HTC, I developed and wrote ebooks and designed digital scrapbooking products for Scrap Girls.

-In addition to writing fiction and running Imaginary Words, I am attending classes for my Bachelor’s in Communications with a concentration in Professional Writing.
+In addition to writing and running Imaginary Words, I am working towards my Bachelor's in Creative Writing with a concentration in Fiction.